-- 1. poor keyword targeting, and/or - 2. a confusing or bad layout/design
+- 1. poor keyword targeting, and/or... - 2. a confusing or poor layout

 Now, if you find that your homepage has a bounce rate greater than 50% (which is very poor) and yet your sources of traffic and the keywords folks use to find you are sound (i.e. insurance related) than you have to ask yourself why?